LilleAndersen/cumfx/README.md

 ### About

-CumFX is a JavaScript library for all you cumming needs.
+CumFX is a completely new JS library with only the groundworks laid.
+More stuff coming soon.

 Your mother is a testing bench.